albinr/Gains/README.md

 # Gains: Gym app

 > Hello, my name is Albin Ryberg, and this is my last assignment in the course Front End developer at KYH.
+> It is made in collaboratin with my classmate [Anton Larsson-Auna](https://github.com/xamnotna).

 ---